 Anterior cruciate ligament (ACL) injuries

-A common knee injury in sports such as football, skiing and basketball.
+A common knee injury in sports such as football, skiing, and basketball.

-About anterior cruciate ligament (ACL) injuries
+What are anterior cruciate ligament (ACL) injuries?

 The anterior cruciate ligament (ACL) is a band of tissue that runs through the middle of your knee joint.
 It attaches your thigh bone to your shin bone.
+It is responsible for preventing excessive forward movement of your tibia against your femur.

 An ACL injury can be treated by building up the muscles around the knee.
 This helps the other ligaments and tendons support stability and movement.